jpmalere/RepData_PeerAssessment1/PA1_template.md

 * Plots the histogram of the number of steps and calculates the mean and median total number of steps per day.

-*The results are approximately the same with and without NAs*
+*The results of the mean and median are approximately the same with and without NAs* *The histogram presents a greater frequency on the range of 10000 to 15000 in the case without NAs*

 ```r